Supervisor/supervisor/README.txt

   'stdout_logfile_backups' -- The number of stdout_logfile backups to
   keep around resulting from process stdout log file rotation.
 Set this to 0 to indicate an unlimited number of backups.
 Default: 10.
-  (New in 3.0, replaces "logfile_backups") 'stdout_capturefile' --
+  (New in 3.0, replaces "logfile_backups")

-  file written to when process is in "stdout capture mode" (see "Capture Mode and Process Communication Events" later in this document).
+  'stdout_capturefile' -- file written to when process is in "stdout capture mode" (see "Capture Mode and Process Communication Events" later in this document).
 May be a file path, NONE, or AUTO.
 The stdout_capturefile value can contain Python string expressions that will evaluated against a dictionary that contains the keys "process_num", "program_name" and "group_name".
-Default: AUTO.
+Default: NONE.
-  (New in 3.0, replaces 2.0's "logfile_backups")
+  (New in 3.0)

   'stderr_logfile' -- Put process stderr output in this file unless redirect_stderr is true.
 Accepts the same value types as